fireundubh/xedit-scripts/README.md

 ### Generate Tags for Wrye Bash.pas

-Automatically generate tags for Wrye Bash by processing the appropriate elements in any plugin for all Bethesda Softworks games.
+Automatically generate tags for Wrye Bash by processing all records in any plugin for all Bethesda Softworks games.

 Instructions: